w01fS/RTFR/README.md

 Team Members:
 1. Siddharth Goel (Team Leader)
 2. Kunal Yadav
-3. Pulkit Kaushik
+3. Pulkit Kaushik (Left due to unforeseen circumstances)
-4. Prashant Agarwal
+4. Prashant Agarwal (Left due to unforeseen circumstances)

 The RTFRC is an ongoing challenge at Meerut Institute of Engineering & Technology, Meerut.
 We are required to build a Real Time Face Recognition module to recognize the college students/employees from non-college people.